 Even if Jett takes the stage with Nirvana, it’s entirely possible that Grohl and Novoselic will perform with other artists as well during the night.
 Just don’t expect Cobain's wife, Hole frontwoman Courtney Love to get behind the mike, since there has been no love lost between her and the surviving members of Nirvana.

 On that front, we can only wonder what Love thinks about the likelihood Jett will perform with Nirvana.
-Love has long spoken for her admiration for Jett's band the Runaways and how they inspired her to want to form her own group, so the chances that she'll throw eggs at Jett seem minimal.
+Love has long spoken for her admiration for Jett's band the Runaways and how they inspired her to form her own group, so the chances that she'll throw eggs at Jett seem minimal.
 The other members...well, we're not placing bets.